Biography of Mary Shelley

 1850: Mary Shelley’s health worsens and she is taken back to Chester Square in London.

-1851: (23rd January) Mary suffers a series of fits and lapses into a coma.
+1851: Mary suffers a series of fits and lapses into a coma on 23rd January at her home in Chester Square.
 After her death Percy arranged for the bodies of her father Godwin and her mother Mary Wollstonecraft to be exhumed and reburied alongside Mary in Bournemouth.
-A small museum and shrine was created at the Boscombe house to Mary and Percy Bysshe Shelley.
+A small museum and shrine were created at the Boscombe house to Mary and Percy Bysshe Shelley.

 1818: “Frankenstein, or the Modern Prometheus”.